pingcap/docs/data-migration/aurora/increment-aurora.md

 ## Step 5.
 Query the task and validate the data

-Use `dmctl` through TiUP to query information of the on-going migration task and the task status.
+Check the information of the on-going migration task and the task status using `dmctl` through TiUP.

 {{< copyable "shell-regular" >}}